HenriquePortelinha/HenriquePortelinha/README.md

 - 👋 Hi, I’m @HenriquePortelinha
-- 👀 I’m interested in learning back end coding
+- 👀 I’m interested in job
-- 🌱 I’m currently learning python
+- 🌱 I’m currently studying to be web developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in valorant hihi
 - 😄 Pronouns: he/him
 - ⚡ Fun fact:

 <!---
 HenriquePortelinha/HenriquePortelinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.